 - Inability to hold the arm in certain positions

-- Pain can be felt when lying on the affected shoulder or lifting with a straight arm
+- Pain when lying on the shoulder or lifting with a straight arm

-- There is pain and a clicking sound can be heard when moving the hand behind the back or head.
+- There is pain and a clicking sound when moving the hand behind the back or head.

 - Shoulder and upper arm pain and spreads as far as the elbow

-- Shoulder tendonitis becomes severe; pain can be felt even when resting.
+- Shoulder tendonitis becomes severe; pain even when resting.

 - Take plenty of rest and avoid performing activities that triggered shoulder pain in the first place.